Legislys/Numerical_lineral_algebra/README.md

 # List of algorithms in numerical linear algebra or analysis project
 ## Typically, within each file, you’ll find multiple implementations of an algorithm that addresses the problem described in the file’s name.
 These algorithms could cover tasks like polynomial multiplication, determinant computation, or Fast Fourier Transform (FFT).
+QR_decomposition: I'm working on optimization and (over)underflow problem.